Skip to main content

 C(i,j) = sum over k of A(i,k) * B(k,j)

-A naive implementation uses i-j-k loop order.
-But with row-major storage, accessing B(k,j) for varying k causes cache misses—we’re jumping through memory by column.
+A naive i-j-k loop order causes cache misses when accessing B(k,j) for varying k with row-major storage.
+You’re jumping through memory by column.

 template <Matrix M1, Matrix M2>